k78ma/quartz/content/kai++.md

 - [ ] 4.3 - Heapsort: Fast Sorting via Data Structures
 - [ ] 4.3.4 - Faster Heap Construction (*)
 - [ ] 4.3.5 - Sorting by Incremental Insertion
+- [ ] 4.4 - War Story: Give me a Ticket on an Airplane
+- [ ] 4.5 - Mergesort: Sorting by Divide and Conquer
+- [ ] 4.6 - Quicksort: Sorting by Randomization
+- [ ] 4.6.1 - Intuition: The Expected Case for Quicksort
+- [ ] 4.6.2 - Randomized Algorithms

 %% kanban:settings
 ```